Blackhole927/gimkitmods/libraries/CommandLine/usage.md

 `@needsLib CommandLine | https://raw.githubusercontent.com/Blackhole927/gimkitmods/main/libraries/CommandLine/CommandLine.js`

+Then, place the following line of code at the top of your file: `let CommandLine = GL.lib("CommandLine")`

 After you've done this, you'll be able use the following functinons to add, edit, and remove commands.

 ## CommandLine.addCommand(name, args, func)